A rollback operation is used to to fix critical data errors immediately.

 As can be inferred from the history, this repo is updated every minute with a data sync from some data source.
 An example data sync is a typical ETL job that replicates data from an internal database or any other data source.
 After each sync, a commit is taken in lakeFS to save a snapshot of data at that point in time.

 Say a situation occurs where one of the syncs had bad data and is causing downstream dashboards to fail to load.
 Since we took a commit of the repo right after the sync ran, we can use a

 revert operation to undo the changes introduced in that sync.

 Step 1: Copy the

 commit_id associated with the commit we want to revert.
-As shown in the screenshot above you can use the
+As the screenshot above shows, you can use the

 Copy ID to Clipboard button to do this.

 Step 2: Run the revert command using lakectl, the lakeFS CLI.
-In this example this command will be:
+In this example, the command will be as follows:

 lakectl branch revert lakefs://example/main 9666d7c9daf37b3ba6964e733d08596ace2ec2c7bc3a4023ad8e80737a6c3e9d